7 neuroplasticity exercises to rewire your brain

 Neuroplasticity, also called brain plasticity, refers to the brain’s capability to change and adapt and is a fundamental part of keeping cognitively fit.

 The brain does most of its development in early life, in fact, most neuroplasticity happens before age 25.
 But, between the ages of 25 and 65, there are still many neuroplasticity exercises you can do to keep your brain flexible.

-Maintaining good brain neuroplasticity can help to keep you sharp as you age, and protect against cognitive decline and neurodegenerative diseases like Alzheimer’s and dementia.
+Maintaining good brain neuroplasticity can help to keep you sharp as you age, and protect against cognitive decline.

 Neuroplasticity: how to rewire your brain

 Our brains house collections of neural pathways; the connections between different parts of the nervous system that transmit information in a fraction of a second.
 These connections are plastic, meaning that they can change as a result of our behaviours.